quiaro/studio3/ui/README.md

 * [Lazy Loading in AngularJS](http://ify.io/lazy-loading-in-angularjs/)
 * [Dynamically Loading Controllers and Views with AngularJS and RequireJS](http://weblogs.asp.net/dwahlin/archive/2013/05/22/dynamically-loading-controllers-and-views-with-angularjs-and-requirejs.aspx)

-It's important to remember that all CS3UI modules are loaded on demand by RequireJS (and are therefore structured as [AMD modules](http://requirejs.org/docs/whyamd.html)) after Angular bootstraps; consequently, NgRegistry is key in incorporating their code into the app.
+It's important to remember that all CSUI modules are loaded on demand by RequireJS (and are therefore structured as [AMD modules](http://requirejs.org/docs/whyamd.html)) after Angular bootstraps; consequently, NgRegistry is key in incorporating their code into the app.
 Since NgRegistry is a service visible only within the app (that exists within the Angular framework), it is necessary to retrieve the app's injector which grants access to all of the app's object instances (including NgRegistry) to javascript code outside the Angular framework.
 As a result of this, most modules will likely follow this pattern:

     define(['globals',
         'css!./mycss'], function( globals ) {